avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Dorman 2020: https://www.sanger.ac.uk/theses/md25-thesis.pdf

-In recent decades, the biotyping laboratory tests have often been used to find out whether the *V. cholerae* causing an outbreak have the El Tor or Classical biotype, so to predict whether they are likely to belong the 7PET lineage or Classical lineage, respectively
-(`Cvjetanovic & Barua 1972`_, `CDC 1994`_).
-However, as mentioned above, the Classical lineage (and so Classical biotype) is very rarely seen nowadays.
-Furthermore, although the lineage causing the 7th pandemic, 7PET, shows the El Tor biotype in laboratory tests, some non-epidemic lineages of *V. cholerae* also show the El Tor biotype in laboratory biotyping tests (e.g. *V. cholerae* isolates TM11079-80 and 12129(1), which both have the El Tor biotype and belong to non-epidemic lineages; see Fig. 1. in `Chun et al 2009`_).
+Although the lineage causing the 7th pandemic, 7PET, shows the El Tor biotype in laboratory tests, some non-epidemic lineages of *V. cholerae* also show the El Tor biotype in laboratory biotyping tests (e.g. *V. cholerae* isolates TM11079-80 and 12129(1), which both have the El Tor biotype and belong to non-epidemic lineages; see Fig. 1. in `Chun et al 2009`_).
 Therefore, the biotype is not very useful for distinguishing 7PET from non-epidemic lineages of *V. cholerae*.
 As we will discuss later in this course, whole genome sequencing tells us far more accurately whether isolates from an outbreak are 7PET or not.
-In fact, biotyping is not very useful nowadays for cholera public health.
-We have mentioned it here because of its historical importance in cholera public health, and so that you understand that the 7PET lineage has the El Tor biotype, but that not all *V. cholerae* with the El Tor biotype are 7PET.

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/